 QUALITY!
 One word that makes people distinguish between a good product and a bad one.
 When you talk about good quality software, several factors like user experience, accessibility, performance, and security across various platforms are factors to consider.
-A solid, foolproof software is not built perfectly.
-It is made perfect by testing it and updating it.
+Solid, fool-proof software is not built perfectly.
+It is made perfect by testing and updating it.
 Here are 7 myths that we are going to bust right here:

 - Testing takes time to hit the market

 Enterprises always try new methods to get ahead of their competitions by getting their products out first.
 Quality analysts need to invest time and effort in evaluating the software’s quality considering the several factors that affect the software quality.
 That’s why companies often think that testing is time-consuming and can affect Time To Market.
 However, there are companies that implement automation, which heavily reduces the time factor.
 Implementing modern development models like the agile method can merge the development and testing process very effectively giving faster updates to apps.

 Hiring skilled testers and investing in powerful automation tools for testing can rake up the development costs significantly.
 However, these costs can be reduced by opting for open-source and free test automation tools.
 This will not just help in reducing costs and testing time, but it will help your company launch a stellar product that will rake in the money.

 While it’s true that automation reduces both time and extra effort in testing the product, one cannot ignore the fact that automation tools can work only on a guided path and it lacks the ability to make decisions.
 Also, it cannot determine the software’s user experience accurately.
 It’s not just the performance but also experience that will decide the product’s success.

 - Developers don’t need to test what they make

 It’s true that QA professionals are needed to unbiasedly test the software.
 However, it’s also true that when a developer and tester join their hands and work together, the delivery time reduces by a big margin.
 Development methods like Agile require the unification of development and testing activities to deliver high-quality apps.